-Fell Charter School uses various methods for testing student’s knowledge levels, including the Iowa Tests of Basic Skills, The PSSA (PA System of School Assessment), and other research-based tests as needed (also through the N.E.I.U’s specialists).
+Fell Charter School uses various methods for testing student’s knowledge levels, including the Iowa Tests of Basic Skills, The PSSA (PA System of School Assessment), and other research-based tests as needed, including through the N.E.I.U’s specialists.
 Testing is conducted by professionals.

 When students experience difficulties in school, teams will meet to develop interventions to help students be successful in regular education.
 The Student Assistance Team (SAT) accomplishes/documents this work.

 If a student continues to experience difficulties even with regular education interventions, the student may be referred for a multidisciplinary evaluation by the multidisciplinary team, which includes the student’s parents/guardians.

 Parent/Guardian permission is necessary before any evaluation can take place.
 The parent/guardian is notified in writing of the types of assessments that will be given and the proposed date(s) of the evaluation.